 An optic nerve glioma is a type of brain tumor.
 There are multiple kinds of brain tumors.
-They are typically named after the kinds of cells they affect.
+Typically, each type of tumor is named after the kinds of cells it affects.

-According to the Johns Hopkins Brain Tumor Center, gliomas account for approximately one-third of brain tumors (JHU, 2012).
-They are considered low-grade and do not grow as quickly as other types of brain tumors.
-They are found in the optic chiasm, where the optic nerves cross, or surround, the optic nerves.
+Most optic nerve gliomas are considered low-grade and don’t grow as quickly as other types of brain tumors.
+They are found in the optic chiasm, where the left and right optic nerves cross.
 They are also referred to as optic glioma or juvenile pilocytic astrocytoma.

-Optic nerve glioma is a rare kind of cancer, usually slow-growing and found in children.
+Optic nerve glioma is a rare kind of cancer that’s typically slow growing and found in children.
 It is rarely found in individuals over the age of 20.
-It has also been associated with the genetic disorder neurofibromatosis Type 1, or NF1.
+It has also been associated with the genetic disorder neurofibromatosis type 1, or NF1.

 Other symptoms can include: